-It’s week one of COP29 in Baku, Azerbaijan.
-Engineers Australia is there, reinforcing engineering’s vital role in a climate-smart future.
-Simon Koger, Climate Change Manager at Engineers Australia, reflects on the week so far.
+Engineers Australia recently attended COP29 in Baku, Azerbaijan, reinforcing engineering’s vital role in a climate-smart future.
+Here are the reflections of Simon Koger, Climate Change Manager at Engineers Australia.

 With conversations around government finance, political change and private-sector investment, what is being touted as the “finance COP” is off to a blistering start.